-It is also used in top-level testbenches and FPGAs to validate the on-line MBIST features of cores.
-Software running on a processor or software running on another processor within an SoC might use PMC-100 to test itself.
-An example is a safety agent, which monitors and errors and controls testing.
-Software Test Libraries (STLs), use PMC-100 to perform in-field memory testing of parity or ECC logic and other logic within the memory data path.
+PMC-100 may be used by processor self-test SW or by SW running on another processor within an SoC.
+An example is a safety agent, which monitors errors and controls testing.
+Software Test Libraries (STLs) use PMC-100 to perform in-field testing of SRAMs, memory parity or ECC logic and other logic within the memory data path.

-Example software is also available to show how PMC-100 can be used to perform various types of testing.
-PMC-100 is also used in top-level testbenches and FPGAs to the validate the on-line MBIST features of IP cores.
+Example software is provided in your processor deliverables to show how PMC-100 can be used to perform various types of testing.